-HUD is incorporating nationally available data determined to be statistically valid by types of data be added to the types to be provided by HUD.
+HUD is incorporating nationally available data determined to be statistically valid by HUD after conducting thorough research and analysis, as well as extensive consultation between HUD staff and external research and policy experts.
+Many comments requested that additional types of data be added to the types to be provided by HUD.
 The data are not intended to be exhaustive but are intended to provide a baseline for program participants to use and HUD encourage program participants to supplement with local data and knowledge.
-HUD also expects that as more nationally uniform sources of data become available the types of data provided to program participants for their planning purposes can be added to.
+HUD also expects that as more nationally uniform sources of data become available the types of data provided to program participants for their planning purposes can be added